artsy/ezel/README.md

 ## Testing

-Tests are broken up into project-level and app-level tests that are run together in `make test`.
+Tests are broken up into project-level, app-level, and component-level tests that are run together in `make test`.
 This boilerplate comes stocked with a suite of tests for the Github API example, so please take a look around for examples.

 ### Project-level Tests

-Project-level tests involve any component, library, model, or collection tests.
-Because Ezel model code can run on the server you can easily test it in node without any extra ceremony.
-However components and some libraries are meant to be run in the browser.
-For these you can use [benv](http://github.com/artsy/benv) to set up a fake browser environment and require these modules for unit testing like any other module.
+Project-level tests involve any library, model, or collection tests.
+Because Ezel model code can run on the server you can easily test it in node without any extra ceremony and testing these parts should be straight-forward.
+In the case that you need to test model or collection fetching/persisting it's encouraged to stub Backbone.sync.

+### Component-level Tests

+Components should have their own set of tests under /test folders to ensure their code is nicely contained in one place.
+Because components contain view code meant to run in a browser you can use [benv](http://github.com/artsy/benv) to set up a fake browser environment and require these modules for unit testing like any other module.

 ### App-level Tests

 App-level tests can come in a number of different forms, but often involve some combination of route, template, client-side, and integration tests.
+Like components apps should have their own tests under /test folders.
 Given that apps can vary in complexity and number of components they use, it's up to you to decide how to structure and test their parts.

 Some common practices are to split up your route handlers into libraries of functions that pass in stubbed request and response objects.
 Templates can be directly compiled with jade and asserted against the generated html.
 Client-side code can be unit tested in node using [benv](http://github.com/artsy/benv) (Backbone views can help wrap code into testable methods).
 Finally a suite of integration tests use [Zombie](http://zombie.labnotes.org/) and boot up a version of the project with a fake API server found under /test/helpers/integration.